Andrew Antoniolli: Disaster management role

-Optional By-election Debate
+By-election debate

-In August 2024, Division 4 Councillor David Cullen resigned five months into the role.
-While his departure was initially attributed to ill health, Cullen later revealed he stepped down due to systemic dysfunction, financial mismanagement, and internal power struggles within Ipswich City Council.
-He described a toxic culture where "egos, not evidence" guided decisions and concerns about missing funds and failed projects were ignored.
+In August 2024 Division 4 Councillor David Cullen resigned five months into the role.
+While his departure was initially attributed to ill health, Cullen later revealed he stepped down due to what he saw as systemic dysfunction, financial mismanagement, and internal power struggles within Ipswich City Council.
+He described a toxic culture where "egos, not evidence" guided decisions, and concerns about missing funds and failed projects were ignored.

-Under Queensland law, because the resignation occurred within 12 months of the general election, the council had the option to avoid a costly by-election by simply appointing the runner-up from the 2024 local election to the vacancy.
-The runner-up for Division 4 was independent candidate Russell Milligan.
-However, at a meeting on 5 September 2024, a majority of councillors (including Antoniolli) voted 5–3 to reject the appointment and instead hold a by-election to let voters choose a new councillor.
+Because Cullen's resignation occurred within 12 months of the general election, under Queensland law the council had the option of avoiding a costly by-election by simply appointing Russell Milligan, the runner-up from the 2024 local election, to the vacancy.
+However, at a meeting on 5 September 2024 the councillors voted 5–3, including Antoniolli, to reject the appointment and instead hold a by-election to let voters choose a new councillor.

-Mayor Teresa Harding strongly opposed this move, calling an unnecessary by-election (estimated to cost between $320,000 and $550,000) an "irresponsible waste of ratepayer money" during a budget-sensitive time.
-"I'm not sure how any of us can justify this unnecessary expense...particularly during a cost-of-living crisis," Harding told the council.
-Antoniolli and supporters countered that democracy was paramount.
-He argued that Ipswich residents "deserved to have a vote" on their new representative rather than an appointment, saying "the public has the right to choose — that of course is the very point of democracy".
-Antoniolli noted the "irony of [the council] voting on whether the public gets a vote" and maintained that a by-election was the fairest outcome.
-The vote triggered debate in local media about balancing democratic principles against fiscal responsibility.
-In the end, the council's majority decision stood, and preparations for a by-election went ahead.
+Mayor Teresa Harding strongly opposed this move, saying a by-election was unnecessary and that at an estimated cost of between $320,000 and $550,000 it would be an "irresponsible waste of ratepayer money" during a budget-sensitive time.
+Antoniolli and his supporters countered that democracy was paramount, arguing that Ipswich residents "deserved to have a vote" on their new representative rather than an appointment being made, saying "the public has the right to choose – that of course is the very point of democracy".
+Antoniolli also noted the "irony of [the council] voting on whether the public gets a vote" and maintained that a by-election was the fairest outcome.
+The vote triggered debate in the local media about balancing democratic principles against fiscal responsibility, but in the end the council's majority decision stood and preparations for a by-election went ahead.